Skip to main content

 Full-Time Legal Writing Professors and Staff

-• Professor Christine Tamer, Director of Legal Writing
+• Professor Christine Tamer, Director of Legal Writing and Associate Professor of Law

-• Professor Natalie Brandt, Visiting Professor
+• Professor Natalie Brandt, Assistant Professor of Law

 Teaching Fellows